 Construction managers plan and organise, and control activities relating to high and low-rise buildings including residential, commercial and government projects.
 In this course, you will learn about the process of building construction from land planning and building legislation, procurement, risk management, and contract administration, and the use of building information modelling (BIM) as it applies to construction.

 As a construction manager, you will embrace the principles of project management as they apply across different phases of the construction project cycle to achieve successful project outcomes in terms of time, cost, quality, safety and sustainability.
 You will have the opportunity to gain crucial lifelong learning and transferable generic skills, such as critical thinking and problem-solving.
-The research project provides you with the opportunity to engage in applied research for a project relevant to the construction industry.
-This unit will also enable you to interact early with industry and apply your knowledge to a relevant work-based problem.
-Given the national and international demand for large scale projects this course will develop construction management graduates with employment skills relevant to the local and international construction sectors.
+The research projects (as required by the research units in the course curriculum) provide you with the opportunity to engage in applied research for a project relevant to the construction industry.
+These projects will also enable you to interact early with the industry and apply your knowledge to a relevant work-based problem.
+Given the national and international demand for large scale projects, this course will develop construction management graduates with employment skills relevant to the local and international construction sectors.

 Construction managers plan, organise and control activities associated with a wide range of building projects.
 Employment opportunities exist in government departments, construction, building and sub-contracting companies, federal, state and local government departments and authorities and corporations with a large building portfolio.

 |Number of Units Required||CQUniversity uses the concept of credits to express the amount of study required for a particular course and individual units.
 The number of units varies between courses.
 Units in postgraduate courses normally consist of 6 points of credit or multiples thereof (e.g. 12, 18, 24).|

 |Expected Hours of Study||One point of credit is equivalent to an expectation of approximately two hours of student work per week in a term.|